EVERSE-ResearchSoftware/DashVERSE/README.md

 This will create a cluster using 4 cpus and 4GB of memory.

-**The rest of the instructions need to be followed in `kubernetes` folder, so make sure you are in that fodler before following the rest of the instructions:**
+**The rest of the instructions need to be followed in `kubernetes` folder, so make sure you are in that folder before following the rest of the instructions:**

 ```shell
 cd kubernetes